yoheishimomae/device-wall-discovery/README.md

 usb-list
 ========

-Returns list of usb devices (Mac only for now)
+- Run `bundle install`

-Run `rake list` to get list of connected usb devices
+- Run `rake list` and list of USB devices will be output to JSON file